 To add to this there’s also the fact that the Apple logo was coloured with a rainbow, a long-standing representation of lesbian, gay, bisexual and transgender pride and LGBT social movements.

-It’s certainly true that the rainbow flag was in usage around many of the hippie and alternative movements in and around San Francisco in the late 70’s, and so it’s not outlandish to think that Rob Janoff was not aware of it when designing the logo.
+It’s certainly true that the rainbow flag was in usage around many of the hippie and alternative movements in and around San Francisco in the late 70’s, and so it’s not outlandish to think that Rob Janoff was aware of it when designing the logo.
 However, it wasn’t in full use until around 1978, a whole year and a half after he completed his Apple design.

 So I think it’s pretty clear where this myth has emanated from – Rob was either a massive fan of Turing or there seems to be some serious coincidences going on.
 Well, unfortunately for everyone – it’s the least romantic of the two I’m afraid.

-Rob has continually denied any links with the logo and Turing, explaining the rainbow away as him wanted to highlight that the Apple II was the first machine with a colour screen and the bite as a way for him to show scale as the apple looked more like a cherry without it.
+Rob has continually denied any links with the logo and Turing, explaining the rainbow away as him wanting to highlight that the Apple II was the first machine with a colour screen and the bite as a way for him to show scale as the apple looked more like a cherry without it.

 So another myth has been debunked, we’re not doing too well with these really are we?
 I think the idea is a nice one though and as the late Steve Jobs even said himself about the links to Turing “It isn’t true, but God we wish it were!”